shortdark/javascript-css-accordion/readme.txt

 [sdjca id="" title="" content=""]

+* The id should be a number (an integer).
 If you have more than one accordion on a page, each accordion must have a unique id.
-The title is the text you'd see when the accordion is closed.
+* The title is the text you'd see when the accordion is closed, without any HTML.
-The content is what you see when you open the accordion.
+* The content is what you see when you open the accordion, without any HTML.

 == Changelog ==